eclipse-tractusx/ssi-docu/docs/testkit/test_scenarios.md

 - portability: running TCK compliance tests could be done in CI, or even as a `helm test`
 - the TCK MAY record test runs in its system-of-records for future reference

-### 3. Test-by-contract
+### 3. [Not recommended] Test-by-contract

-If the preceding ways cannot be used for some reason, it is theoretically possible to download the TCKs test vectors (= JSON-LD files) and to implement all tests directly in the test subject's code base.
+If neither of the previous approaches cannot be used for some reason, it is theoretically possible to download the TCKs test vectors (= JSON-LD files) and to implement all tests directly in the test subject's code base.

-> This approach is **not recommended**, because it requires updaing the test vectors frequently, and it requires an additional in-depth review of the test implementation.
+However, this approach is **not recommended**, because it would requires updating the test vectors frequently to guard against stale test data, and it would require an additional in-depth review of the test implementation.
+Certification may be limited if this approach is used.